jennymalmoe/AbsoluteFitness/README.md

 ### Existing features

+Home page:
-* CTA at homepage allows vistors to take part of a free trail offer by clicking the yellow button.
-This is possible by simular buttons at "Classes" page and "Membership" page.
+* CTA at homepage allows user to take part of a free trail offer by clicking the yellow button.
+* User can click "Read more" button under the three text columns on homepage and thereby get to classespage and read more about what the studio offers.
+* User can click the alert text about contact us (link obvios due to blue color of the text) ang get linked to mailservice.

+Classes page:
+* CTA under each classes description allows user to take part of a free trail offer by clicking "YEAH!
+I want a free trial" button.

+Membership page:
+* CTA at membersip page allows user to take part of a free trail offer by clicking the yellow button.
+* User can browse carousel at the "Membership" page to see different images.

+About Us page:
-* Contact form in About Us page allows visitor to contact the studio by filling out the form.
+* Contact form in about us page allows user to contact the studio by filling out the form.
+* User can send a question or message by filling out the form in "About Us" page.

+General:
-* User can always return to the homepage by clicing the brand name in upper left corner.
+* User can always return to the homepage by clicking the brand name in upper left corner.
-* User can click read more button under the three text columns on homepage and thereby get to classespage and read more.
-* User can cklick at the mailaddress in the footer and gets directed to mail.
+* User can click at the mailaddress in the footer and gets directed to mail service in new tab.
-* Users can click on the social media icons in the footer and get redirected to social media page in new tabs.
+* User can click on the social media icons in the footer and get redirected to social media page in new tabs.
-* User can click in the alert text ang get linked to mailservice.
-* User can click on the image carousel at the "Membership" page to see different images.
-* User can send a question or requist by filling out the form in "About Us" page.

 ### Features left to implement